-Bow Features of Your Sport Nautique
+Bow Features of Your 206 Ski Nautique

 The open bow section of your boat has removable cushions.
 The center section can be removed and stored in the trunk or under the love seat.
-The cushion on the starboard side of the bow section of the 210 and 216 can be removed to access the insulated cooler.
-The bow cushion of the 226 can be removed to access the cooler.
-Storage can be accessed by removing the other cushions..
+Cushions on the starboard side, the port side and the front section can also be removed to access storage.

-Driver's Seat Adjustment (210 and 216)
+Driver's Seat Adjustment